kalekdev/uni/semester-1/digitaltechnik/notes.typ

 + Perform whole number division of the decimal $D$ by the Radix $R$: $D/R = Q_0 + r_0$, the remainder is the first digit in the target radix
 + Divide the result of the previous whole-number division $Q_0$ by the radix R again, this remainder is now the second digit in the target radix and so on
 + Continue until $Q_i$ reaches 0
+#figure(
+  image("images/integer-conversion.png", width: 60%),
+) <fig-integer-conversion>

 === Converting $0 <= D_(10) < 1$ to Radix R
-This is the same process but the decimal is multiplied by the radix R and the resulting product is used in the next multipliciation.
-The current digit is the floor of TODO: Coefficients?, starting with the most significant bit.
+This is a similar process but the decimal is multiplied by the radix R and the floor of the resulting product is the current digit's value.
+The remainder after subtracting the floor from the current result is the next calculation's input.

-Only possible for a finite number of decimal digits.
+#figure(
+  image("images/float-conversion.png", width: 60%),
+) <fig-float-conversion>

 == Signed Binary Numbers
+There are several possible ways to represent signed binary numbers:
 - Signing bit
 - 1s complement
-- 2s complement: Advantageous for performing arithmetic with signed numbers as the sign remains accurate
+- 2s complement: Advantageous because addition works using it, making it viable for subtraction too

 === 2s Complement
-TODO: Screenshot from script (Konstruktion von 2er-Komplementen) How it can be converted back into decimal, either convert to positive then calculate or use first bit (sign) as $-(2)^n$ and the others as positive binary digits
+A 2s complement binary number can be converted back and forth using the following method:
++ Set apart the leading signing bit
++ Perform bitwise inversion on the other bits and add 1
++ Append the inverted leading signing bit

+Converting 2s complement to decimal is also straightforward.
+Either the corresponding positive binary number can be converted or:
++ Treat the leading bit as -1 \* its place value
++ Add the following binary number as positive to the negative number (ex. -256 + 16 + 2 + 1)

-Fractional numbers still have $plus.minus 2^0$ as the signing bit, converted in the same way.
-In the case of a whole + fractional number only the first bit is a signing bit
+Fractional numbers still have $plus.minus 2^0$ as the signing bit, they can be converted in the same way.
+In the case of a whole + fractional number only the first bit is the signing bit.

 IMPORTANT: Do not forget signing bit for positive numbers

+The $m Q n$ notation simply tells us how many bits before ($m$) and after the decimal place ($n$) represent the amount.

 == Binary Arithmetic
 Addition of two binary numbers, with maximum $n$ digits has at most $n+1$ bits in the result.

-TODO: Addition of 4x1s = Carry over 1 two places
+Addition of 4x1s = Carry over 1 two places.
+This applies in general to all carry bits, because the entire addition result is simply being "overlayed" on the existing sum

-Binary subtraction can be written as the addition of 2s complement numbers
+Binary subtraction can be written as the addition of 2s complement numbers.
+IMPORTANT: Do not forget +'ve number signing bit!

 == Encoding
 Tetraden / Nibble - groups of 4 bits

 Many different ways to encode 10 numbers, each has their advantages / disadvantages.
-Gray / O'Brien useful for counting TODO: Why?
+For example, Gray / O'Brien encoding is useful for counting, because they are assigned in such a way that only 1 bit changes per increment.

 === Parity Bit
-Additional bit representing if the number of 1s in a word / block is odd / even TODO: Double check
+Additional bit representing if the number of 1s in a word / block is odd / even

-An extra word can be sent with the purpose of checking and also correcting previous words
+An extra word containg parity bits of the columns when the previous words are arranged as a matrix can be sent with the purpose of error checking, and when used in combination with word parity bits it can be used to pinpoint and correct errors.
+#figure(
+  image("images/error-correction.png", width: 60%),
+) <fig-error-correction>

 == Datapath Circuits

 === Multiplexer
-Outputs one selected bit from several inputs using a binary selection signal.
-Circuit is a selection of minterms $(not S_0 and not S_1 and D_0) or (not S_0 and S_1 and D_1) or (S_0 and not S_1 and D_2) or (S_0 and S_1 and D_3)$
+Outputs one selected bit from several inputs using a (in this case 2 digit) binary selection signal.
+Circuit is simply a set of minterms $(not S_0 and not S_1 and D_0) or (not S_0 and S_1 and D_1) or (S_0 and not S_1 and D_2) or (S_0 and S_1 and D_3)$
+#figure(
+  image("images/multiplexer.png", width: 60%),
+) <fig-multiplexer>

 === Demultiplexer
-Inverse of a multiplexer, selects at which output a signal is outputed.
-Same Circuit but ORed with Y
+Inverse of a multiplexer, selects at which output a signal is outputed:
+#figure(
+  image("images/demultiplexer.png", width: 60%),
+) <fig-demultiplexer>

 === Code Translator (Umsetzer)
 Converts between number encoding.
-Create KNF -> Karnaugh diagram for each output and the set of inputs, TODO: Clarify
+Create KNF -> Karnaugh diagram for each output and the set of inputs, regular circuit synthesis procedure.

 === Half Adder
 Outputs the sum of two binary digits and the remainder (Carry Out CO) to be passed to an adjacent full-adder one place value higher.
 Symbol has $sum$ on it.